GlykeriaStr/CV/README.md

 #### Communication

-hospitality experience
+Able to communicate effectively with a wide range of people, by showing interest and carefully listening to their needs.
+Consistently provided good customer service in my job.
+Also been awarded for giving excellent customer service from customer feedback survey.

 #### Growth mindset

 I am curious and always looking to learn.
 I value feedback as a learning tool, and I try to offer constructive feedback to help my teammates improve.

-#### Creativity

-art - Theatre
+I embrace a challenge and whenever I fail, I only see it as an opportunity to learn something new.

-#### Fast Learner - Like to learn
+#### Fast Learner

-learning lines
-woftw experience
-Lego - trying something new - learned guitar - french,italian,english
+In the hospitality industry, I was faced with a lot of environments and situations I was unfamiliar with and had to adapt quickly.
+As an actor I was always proud that I could learn lines very quickly.
+Also, when having to work with different people for each job I learnt to adapt and work as a team.
+In one of my FOH positions I was trusted after only a few months on the job with as technical support for a VR room.
+Since I was little, I always loved learning.
+I tauhgt myself how to play the guitar and I learned to speak English, French and Italian, after living in Italy for 6 months.

 #### Languages

 - English: Full professional fluency
 - Greek: Native fluency
+- French: Conversational
+- Italian: Conversational

 ## Education